Skip to Content

 Rejoice in the cooler weather as an excuse to experience hearty Hungarian cuisine.
 Sample the national dish of gulyás (goulash soup), pörkölt (stew) or töltött káposzta (stuffed cabbage).

-Wander Central Market Hall and drink like a local with a shot of Unicum, a herbal liqueur.
-Warm up at a historic Budapest café with a coffee and traditional cake, such as Dobos torta or Esterhazy.
+Wander Central Market Hall and drink like a local with a shot of Unicum, an herbal liqueur.
+Warm up at a historic Budapest café with coffee and traditional cake, such as Dobos torta or Esterhazy.

 Marie at A Life Without Borders